aaronburt/oauth2-proxy-dockerised/readme.md

 provider="google"
 ```

+You will also need a ```emails``` (Make sure it has no extensions) file located in the app directory.
+For every email you want to authorise will need to be on a new line.

 Once you have all things in order then you should be able to run the container with

 ```